-It is an immediate consequence of the definition of the neutral point that as the angle of attack is increased the additional lift can be imagined to appear at the neutral point.
+It is an immediate consequence of its definition that as the angle of attack is increased the additional lift can be imagined to appear at the neutral point.
 And the most important consequence of that behavior is that for static stability of an aircraft, the center of gravity must lie forward of the neutral point.
 That property is easily established with the help of Figure 3.
+If we imagine that the angle of attack is increased ($\delta \alpha$) by raising the nose in level flight, the lift increases by $\delta \alpha$.
+That causes a nose-down pitching moment as suggested in Figure 3(b).